sadewadee/simple-paste/README.md

 *   **Smart URL Pasting:** Automatically converts pasted URLs from supported services (YouTube, Vimeo, Twitter) into their respective `core/embed` blocks.
 *   **Code Pasting:** Automatically detects and converts pasted text that looks like code into a `core/code` block, preserving all formatting and indentation.
 *   **Table Pasting:** Instantly convert tables pasted from spreadsheets or websites into native `core/table` blocks.

+## Installation

+1. Download the latest release from the [GitHub Releases page](https://github.com/sadewadee/simple-paste/releases).
+2. In your WordPress dashboard, go to **Plugins > Add New**.
+3. Click **Upload Plugin** and select the `.zip` file you downloaded.
+4. Activate the plugin.

 ## Changelog